sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

     [ saving model (ss3_models/movie_review_3grams.ss3m)... ]

-Now let's see if performance improved...
+Now let's see if the performance has improved...

 .. code:: python